(Non)-projective bounds on gravitational EFT: Introduction

 Most of the work mentioned above focuses on scalar EFTs.
 For gravity several new features arise.
+First, due to the presence of external spins, the expansion basis for the dispersion relation is no longer a unique polynomial.
+In $D=4$, the three-point amplitude of two massless and one massive spinning state is unique once the helicity and the spin are determined.
+Gluing two three-point amplitudes for the exchange of a spin-$\ell$ state leads to the Wigner $d$-function~\cite{Arkani-Hamed:2017jhn, Hebbar:2020ukp} (see also~\cite{Arkani-Hamed:2020blm, Bern:2021ppb}), which depends on the spin and the helicity difference in the exchange channel.
+For $D>4$ since the three-point coupling of two massless gravitons and an irreducible representation of SO($D{-}1$) is not unique, the expansion is on a matrix basis (see \cite{Caron-Huot:2022jli} for a recent analysis).

-First is the famous ``$t$-pole" problem, which is the fact that near the forward limit the amplitude encounters a singularity due to tree-level graviton exchange $\sim \frac{s^2}{t}$.
-This singularity invalidates the argument leading to the Froissart bound~\cite{Froissart:1961ux}, which relies on a well defined partial wave expansion.
-The Froissart bound limits the forward amplitude to $M(s,0)<s \log^{D-2}s$ at large $s$, allowing a twice subtracted dispersive representation which would only be valid for $M(s,0)<s^2$.
-However, for gravitational theories, invoking AdS/CFT and viewing the graviton scattering amplitude as the flat-space limit of the bulk S-matrix dual to the four-point function of stress-tensors, one can derive that the amplitude grows as $<s^2$ in the Regge limit~\cite{Caron-Huot:2017vep,Caron-Huot:2021enk,Chandorkar:2021viw}.
-Another avenue of obstruction is the fact that the singularity in the forward limit implies that expanding the dispersive representation for operators proportional to $s^2$ around the forward limit will not converge.
-This issue can be addressed by considering dispersion relations with finite impact parameter~\cite{Caron-Huot:2021rmr}.
+Second is the famous ``$t$-pole" problem, referring to the singularity of tree-level graviton exchange $\sim \frac{s^2}{t}$ near the forward limit.
+There are two consequence, first is that it invalidates the Froissart bound~\cite{Froissart:1961ux}, which limits the forward amplitude to $M(s,0)<s \log^{D-2}s$ at large $s$, allowing a twice subtracted dispersive representation.
+This can be circumvented by invoking AdS/CFT and viewing the graviton scattering amplitude as the flat-space limit of the bulk S-matrix dual to the four-point function of stress-tensors, one can derive that the amplitude grows as $<s^2$ in the Regge limit~\cite{Caron-Huot:2017vep,Caron-Huot:2021enk,Chandorkar:2021viw}.
+The second is that the dispersive representation is given in terms of an infinite sum over spin partial waves, and a singularity in the forward limit indicates the sum being non-convergence in the forward limit for operators proportional to $s^2$.
+This can be addressed by considering dispersion relations with finite impact parameter~\cite{Caron-Huot:2021rmr}, or assume Regge behaviour at high energies, and hence the contribution above the Regge scale will cancel against the graviton pole leaving behind a finite contribution~\cite{Tokuda:2020mlf}.
+In this paper we will simply consider operators that are not affected by such convergence issues.